seanbao/mnemonas/docs/security.en.md

 ```

 This WebDAV password is separate from the Web UI administrator password.
 Startup logs show where to find the credentials but do not print the password.

+`mnemonas-doctor` reports whether `config.toml` is a symlink, unexpected file type, or broadly readable.
+It also reports a missing `users.json` when authentication is enabled, and reports whether `users.json`, `secrets.json`, or their relevant parent directories are symlinks, unexpected file types, or broadly readable.
+Long-running deployments should keep these paths as private regular files and directories.

 Custom password: